Rita Omokha

-Rita Omokha (born in Benin City) is a Nigerian American journalist and author.
+Rita Omokha (born in Benin City) is a Nigerian American journalist, author, and the founder of the nonprofit organization Her Climb, which supports young women from underrepresented and underresourced backgrounds as they prepare for college and build early career pathways.
 She is a contributing writer for The Guardian, Vanity Fair, and Elle.
 In 2024, she published a book called Resist: How a Century of Young Black Activists Shaped America.

 She is an adjunct professor at Columbia University Graduate School of Journalism.

 Early life and education

 Omokha was born and partly raised in Benin City, Edo State.
 She is the youngest of four children, with three brothers.

 Omokha and her brothers moved to the United States in 1995, joining her mother in the South Bronx, who had been the beneficiary of the Immigration Act of 1990.
 She has written about her immigrant experience in America, once writing, “I was first christened 'African booty scratcher' in fourth grade...It sounded ridiculous, but it pricked when my classmates would belly-laugh at my expense.
 This is also my earliest memory of Black America.”

 In 2020, Omokha earned a Master of Science in journalism from Columbia University.
 While there, she earned the Pulitzer Prize Traveling Fellowship, among other honors.